Written by Barbara from Jet Settera

 Take a Tour in the Dohany Street Synagogue and Explore the Jewish District

 The Great Synagogue of Budapest is the largest synagogue in Europe and the second largest in the World.
 It can accommodate 3000 people.
 Hungary had a vast Jewish population until the beginning of the 20th century, and they built a large, beautifully decorated synagogue in the middle of the 19th century.
 The building was built in Moorish Revival style, mirroring Islamic architecture of medieval Spain.
 The synagogue complex consists of the Great Synagogue, the Heroes’ Temple, the graveyard of people who were killed here during WWII, the Holocaust memorial and a Jewish Museum.
+Budapest is famous for its array of ruin bars which are best to be discovered by a pub crawl.
+If you’re looking for a unique experience make sure you discover them!

 Budapest is a great city with lots of history.
 Whether you are nature, architecture or food lover or looking for a city with a fun nightlife or great museums, you will enjoy this diverse, culturally rich capital.
 Make sure to spend more than only a long weekend in the Hungarian capital to discover the different faces of Budapest and go beyond the touristy things.